BOOK A 30 MINUTE CONSULT

 How does knowing this history change the way you think about adoption, privilege, and advocacy?

 What assumptions are you carrying that your children might already see?
+Do you hear your children's questions or criticism of adoption differently?
+How so?

 Marion Van Namen